valory-xyz/open-autonomy/docs/get_started.md

 <figcaption>Diagram of atomic operations of the Hello World service</figcaption>
 </figure>

 This sequence diagram of operations can be interpreted as a finite state machine (FSM) that defines the service.
-Ignoring network latency and delays caused by the underlying consensus mechanism, it can be considered that at any given time, **all agents have the same view of the service FSM**, and **all agents execute the same transitions**.
+Ignoring network latency and delays caused by the underlying consensus gadget, it can be considered that at any given time, **all agents have the same view of the service FSM**, and **all agents execute the same transitions**.
 This is one of the key concepts of the {{valory_stack}}.

 !!! note